 English Language and Literature Department

-The Department of English Language and Literature strives to set fair and consistent grading procedures.
-However, students may inquire about a grade and subsequently initiate a grade grievance when they think a grade was unfairly given.
+The Department of English Language and Literature expects instructors to set fair and consistent grading procedures.
+Students may inquire about a grade and initiate a grade grievance if they have grounds to believe that an instructor has deviated from previously stated grading standards or applied such standards inconsistently.

 Two principles should be clearly understood as part of the context of any grade grievance: